 Attorneys charge their own set fees, which is called Attorney and own Client fees.
 If you go to Court and you win, the Court will likely make an order of costs in your favour.

 This means that your spouse or partner lost their case against you and that they must pay your cost.

 The cost that must be paid can be ordered on various scales.
 Generally, it is called Party and Party Costs and Attorney and Client Costs.

-It is good to be aware of these costs, as they can have a significant influence on litigation.
+It is good to be aware of these costs, as they can significantly influence litigation.